rh-ecosystem-edge/kernel-module-management/docs/enhancements/0002_day0-integration.md

 KMM.

-In a day-0-cluster scenario, the user has applied this `MachineConfig` to tell MCO he has modified the OS on the nodes and that it shoudn't override it with the RHCOS image from the payload.
+In a day-0-cluster scenario, the user has applied this `MachineConfig` to tell MCO he has modified the OS on the nodes and that it shouldn't override it with the RHCOS image from the payload.

 ### Setting up the integration

-A user that wishes to hand over the management of his day-0 kmod to KMM will first need to make sure the `MachineConfig` can be reconize by KMM, therefore, he would add a `machineconfiguration.openshift.io/kmm-managed: "true"` label to it.
+A user that wishes to hand over the management of his day-0 kmod to KMM will first need to make sure the `MachineConfig` can be recognize by KMM, therefore, he would add a `machineconfiguration.openshift.io/kmm-managed: "true"` label to it.